 SUNY ESF employees are required to confirm eligibility for the Syracuse University ESF Grant annually.

-Questions relating to both Group 1 and 2 dependents should be directed to Stephanie Barlow, Assistant Director of Syracuse University's Office of Financial Aid and Scholarship Programs.
+Questions relating to both Group 1 and 2 dependents should be directed to Ellen Boone, Assistant Director of Syracuse University's Office of Financial Aid and Scholarship Programs.